 “Nobody even knew that there was even sterile alcohol….”

-Mr. Raggio’s statement is contradicted by Lompoc hospital’s Policy and Procedures for Sterile Compounding (dated 10/16).
+The CEO’s statement is inconsistent with the hospital’s Policy and Procedures for Sterile Compounding (dated 10/16).
 The policy states: “Clean with sterile water and wipe down with dry cloth… the surfaces of the direct compounding environment will be sanitized with sterile 70% isopropyl alcohol (IPA) using a non-linting wipe.”
 (CMS Survey, page 58)

 Here is a handout that describes the requirement for sterile alcohol and sterile water for cleaning the area in the pharmacy where drugs are mixed.
 This standard has been in place since June 1, 2008 (USP 797).